 How long is the Kilmainham Gaol Tour?

-- A tour of the Kilmainham Gaol will last around one hour lounge and a further 45 minutes spent exploring the museum.
+- A tour of the Kilmainham Gaol will last around one-hour long and a further 45 minutes spent exploring the museum.

 When was Kilmainham Jail Built?